-The VT Gravis UK Listed Property (PAIF) Fund invests primarily in UK Real Estate Investment Trusts, which are aligned to benefit from four socio-economic mega trends: ageing population, digitalisation, generation rent, and urbanisation.
-The fund avoids exposure to retail.
+The TM Gravis UK Listed Property (PAIF) Fund invests primarily in UK Real Estate Investment Trusts, which are aligned to benefit from four socio-economic mega trends: ageing population, digitalisation, generation rent, and urbanisation.

 The Fund is a UK Non UCITs Retail Scheme (NURS) Open Ended Investment Company (OEIC) with Property Authorised Investment Fund (PAIF) status.

-Within each mega trend, the Investment Manager undertakes fundamental research to identify the most attractive investment opportunities.
+Within each mega trend, the Fund Manager undertakes fundamental research to identify the most attractive investment opportunities.
 Combining top-down analysis of socio-economic mega trends with bottom-up fundamental research has yielded good results for the Fund.

-*MSCI UK IMI Core Real Estate Net Total Return GBP
+*MSCI UK IMI Core Real Estate Net Total Return GBP.

-**Defined as the calendar month, as opposed to the valuation month
+**Defined as the calendar month, as opposed to the valuation month.

 The Fund invests in a diversified portfolio of London Stock Exchange Listed Securities, consisting primarily of Real Estate Investment Trusts and potentially some Bonds and Close Ended Funds.
 The Fund avoids exposure to retail property companies.

-The investment manager to the Fund is Gravis Advisory Ltd. The Gravis team can call on a wealth of experience and expertise in real estate investing across a broad range of sectors.
+The investment manager to the Fund is Gravis Advisory Limited.
+The Gravis team can call on a wealth of experience and expertise in real estate investing across a broad range of sectors.

 Matthew Norris is the fund manager.